 - Enlarged lymph nodes

-- Pain of the extremities and back
+- Pain of the abdomen

-- Presence of lymphoblasts (immature cancer cells)
+- The presence of lymphoblasts (the immature cancer cells)